Skip to content

 How to work with it:

-• Don't assume I remember what "soon" or "next week" meant last time
+• Don't assume I remember what "soon" or "next week" meant last time — that session is gone

-The 30-second briefing rule
+The 10-second rule

 Finding 02 — No Sense of Urgency (Unless You Create It)